One of the complaints about the ketogenic diet is that it lacks fiber. Naomi Whittel has solved that with her new book, High Fiber Keto.

 And you know, for you in Panama you have more of a luxury of being on your feet more than we do here in the U S you know, it's, it's more difficult, but there's lots and lots of ways.
 I mean, even simply using a manual toothbrush like a couple of times a week or just doing physical things and then trying to get outside as much as possible because movement outside is so beneficial to your overall wellbeing.
 And I consider all that really great.
 So I don't want you to be exercising when you start this program in the 22 days while you're allowing your body to get into nutritional ketosis.
 Instead, I want you to be doing this, you know, me time or this metabolic edge time to really activate thermogenesis naturally with movement.

-- ✔ HIGHEST QUALITY INGREDIENTS IN ANY ELECTROLYTE SUPPLEMENT ‣ Most salt tablets and hydration powder pills are made with CHEAP sodium citrate and LOW-QUALITY magnesium oxide which can prevent your muscles from hydrating properly.
-Zeal Naturals all natural electrolyte powder tablets are made with Real Salt sourced from Utah, enhanced with B-Vitamins, and premium magnesium malate which is recognized as the highest quality magnesium for muscle cramps, leg cramps, and restless legs.*
+- High Quality Ingredients.
+Most salt tablets and hydration powder pills are made with cheap sodium citrate and Low-Quality magnesium oxide which can prevent your muscles from hydrating properly.
+These natural-derived electrolyte powder tablets are made with Real Salt sourced from Utah, enhanced with B-Vitamins, and premium magnesium malate which is recognized as the highest quality magnesium for muscle support.*

 Yeah.
 So this is not a time to start.
 If you're going to start a nutrition program, focus on that.
 You still need movement, your body needs movement.
 Even if it's just something as simple as like you said, walking around, standing when you were sitting for awhile, tapping hands, uh, doing a little dance while you're brushing your teeth, whatever it is.
 Um, enjoying that time of movement.
 Our bodies were designed to move.
 In fact, our lymphatic system, uh, which is responsible for moving toxins out of our body, which if you're burning body fat, there's toxins being released in your body right now is a really good time for your lymphatic system to be optimized and movement optimizes your lymphatic system.
 So this is really good.
 And so it's not the time to start an exercise program, but what's going to happen is once you get into ketosis and your energy level starts optimizing, you're almost naturally going to want to start moving more.